krishnakadiyala/NPAcourse/labs/Lab_17_Getting_Started_with_Functions.md

 ##### Step 9

-Make the following changes to the script:
+Make the following changes to the `cisco-connect.py` script:

 * Import the `ConnectHandler` netmiko object
-* Perform the desired action
+* Perform the desired action pass in the `show_command` parameter
-* The function should return show command as a string
+* The function should return the command output as a string
 * Test the script by issuing the `show version` to **csr1**

 ```python